Set up an auto attendant

 Auto attendants let people call your organization and navigate a menu system to speak to the right department, call queue, person, or an operator.
 You can create auto attendants for your organization with the Microsoft Teams admin center, or with PowerShell.

-- Person in the organization - a person in your organization who is able to receive voice calls.
-This can be an online user or a user hosted on-premises using Skype for Business Server.
+- Person in the organization - a person in your organization who can receive voice calls.
+This person can be an online user or a user hosted on-premises using Skype for Business Server.

 - Voice app - another auto attendant or a call queue.
 (Choose the resource account associated with the auto attendant or call queue when choosing this destination.)